-The next conference is scheduled for December 2017, and we hope to build on the amazing presentations and discussions which have taken place at the previous two conferences, including subject areas such as marine biology, medicine, mental health, sport and nutrition, law, politics, music, art, and of course, language revitalisation.
+The next conference is scheduled for 31st October & 1st November 2019.
+We hope to build on the amazing presentations and discussions which have taken place at the previous three conferences, including subject areas such as marine biology, medicine, mental health, sport and nutrition, law, politics, music, art, and of course, language revitalisation.

 Abstracts and proceedings of past Te Puna o te Kī conferences can be downloaded using the following links:

 Te Puna o te Kī 2013 (Ngā Tuhinga Whakarāpopoto)